Async Inference

 ${result.output_text}`);Blocking mode

-If you prefer to hold the connection until the result is ready, omit background:
+If you prefer to hold the connection until the result is ready, omit background.
+This is best for short waits — if a request may take minutes, prefer background mode to avoid connection timeouts.

 from openai import OpenAI